This website is dedicated to my daughter.

 All the material for the book is in place, I just need to put it together.
 When I am ready I will finish it…the whole story.

-In the meantime I have self-published a book written posthumously by Laura, ‘Laura’s Voice WHISPERS from an ANGEL’, an insight into Laura, which I compiled with what she left behind.
-It will be rewritten with more information and insight into Laura, not only her whispers.
+I self-published a book written posthumously by Laura, ‘Laura’s Voice WHISPERS from an ANGEL’, an insight into Laura, which I compiled with what she left behind.
+I have delisted it as it needs to be rewritten.

 Page one, from Laura: